A guide to removing content from Google

 The kinds of reviews that may be removed include content that is considering threatening or harassment, if it’s inappropriate, if it’s fake, if it’s not on topic, if its illegal, if it’s explicit or if it is a conflict of interest.

-As you can see, removing content from Google that you don’t want the world to see is not straight forward.
+As you can see, removing content from Google that you don’t want the world to see is not straightforward.

 There are legalities to consider, and various approaches to take.
 We’d always advise working with a reputation management professional firm to ensure that every step is taken without any detrimental repercussions to your brand.